-I = 2.161.
+I = 2.234.

-[Item 15 inserted in Gazette 29 Jun 2007 p.
-3274-5.]

 16. Metropolitan nursing home

 In respect of a nursing home in the metropolitan area, not being a nursing home which is, or is part of, a home for the aged the charge is calculated in accordance with the following formula —